flyingpan/jeeBasics/README.md

 The container does not ensure that there is not state on a stateless session bean.
 It is a contract that the developer agrees on.
 Violating the contract can lead to difficult non deterministic behaviour.

 ### Annotations
+Annotations (@TransactionAttribute) do not apply in a call within the bean but only when being called through the bean proxy.

+The TransactionTimeout setting is only working when a new Transaction is started at the point, and not when the TransactionAttribute is Required and the call has already opened a transaction. (sample incomplete).

 ## Solutions